jeodell/saxfwd-community-time-bank/README.md

-# Saxapahaw Community Time Bank
+# Saxapahaw Timebank

-A Django-based Saxapahaw Community Time Bank application where members can offer services, track hours spent and received, and manage their time bank accounts.
+A Django-based Saxapahaw Timebank application where members can offer services, track hours spent and received, and manage their time bank accounts.

 ## Features